-The Moroccans look similar to the statue identified as an allegorical figure of Africa on the palace (although that one is complimented with a parrot and alligator, typical of the Americas) while his allegorical statues of Europe (with a horse), Asia (with a camel), and America (with a lion, typical of Africa) do not share the same features.
+The Moroccans look similar to the statue identified as an allegorical figure of Africa on the palace (although that one is complimented with a parrot and alligator, symbols typically associated with the Americas in European art) while his allegorical statues of Europe (with a horse), Asia (with a camel), and America (with a lion, typical of Africa) do not share the same features.

 Xavier helped Saint Ignatius of Loyola to establish the Society of Jesus (a.k.a. the Jesuits).
 This order was dedicated to spreading Christianity around the world and members swore an oath of absolute obedience to the will of the pope himself.

-In a monument dedicated to the Saint Ignatius, Brokoff depicts three figures in similar garb to those in his sculptures for the Morzins.
+In a monument dedicated to the Saint Ignatius, Brokoff depicts three figures in similar garb to the African giants he dedicated to the Morzins.
 An original variation on this work can be seen here.

 Brokoff also made two statuettes of penitent Moors in 1720, now at the National Gallery in Prague.
 You can see a modern rendition here.

 The statues of the soldiers above stand in front of Kounice Castle next to the Church of St. James the Greater in the Czech Republic.
 The building itself dates to before 1554.
-Jan Rudolf of Morzin acquired it in 1693.
-Count Wenceslas Morzin had the guardian statues made by Brokoff amidst renovations in the early 1700s.
+Jan Rudolf von Morzin (1641-1702) acquired it in 1693.
+Rudolf's son, Wenceslas, the Count of Morzin (1675-1737), had the guardian statues made by Brokoff amidst renovations in the early 1700s.
 They were modeled after the bound Moors on the family crest.
 František Xaver Morzin sold the palace in 1760.

 Again, the original statues were taken to the National Gallery at Schwarzenberg Palace in Prague and replaced in 1969.

-In contrast to the passivity of the kneeling and reclining images of Moors that Brokoff made on his own time, the standing Moors embody the security of the Morzin family.
+In contrast to the passivity of the kneeling and reclining images of Moors that Brokoff made on his own time, the standing Moors embody the chivalry and security of the Morzin family.

-Some Africans joined the Order of Santiago (Moorish Africans and other Muslims were excluded).
+Some African converts joined the Order of Santiago (Muslims were excluded).
 Shown below is a painting of a busy harbor in Portugal featuring such a member.

 The Chafariz d'El-Rey (King's Fountain) in the Alfama District, Lisbon, Portugal